uktrade/data-science-frontend/README.md

 #### Running the tests

 Notice that before running the tests the application should be up and running.

+If you are running the development environment in docker, prepend the following commands with `docker-compose exec data-science-frontend `

 By default cypress will run on electron headlessly, you can read more about it [here](https://docs.cypress.io/guides/core-concepts/launching-browsers.html#Electron-Browser)